-- 2. Children previously in state care outside of England.
-This refers to children who were previously in state care outside of England, and have ceased to be in state care as a result of being adopted. (see Note 3) - 3.
-Concurrent sibling link (an older brother or sister attending the academy at the same time and residing at the same address to include adoptive siblings, half siblings, step siblings and long term fostered children or the child of the parent/carer's partner where the child for whom the academy place is sought is living in the same family unit at the same address as the sibling). - 4.
+- 2. Concurrent sibling link (an older brother or sister attending the academy at the same time and residing at the same address to include adoptive siblings, half siblings, step siblings and long term fostered children or the child of the parent/carer's partner where the child for whom the academy place is sought is living in the same family unit at the same address as the sibling). - 3.
 Children living nearest the academy.
 Where there are places for some, but not all applicants meeting a particular criterion, children living nearest the academy will receive the higher priority.
 Distance will be measured from the centre of the parent's home address to the main entrance of the academy using the Local Authority's Geographic Information System (GIS), with those living closer to the academy receiving the higher priority.
 Where following a relationship breakdown parents have shared responsibility for a child and the child lives for part of the week with each parent, then the distance will be measured from the centre of the home address of the parent who lives closest to the Academy.